thomasabishop/eolas/Programming_Languages/NodeJS/Create_RESTful_API_with_Express.md

 });
 ````

-We use the `:` symbol in the URI to indicate that we looking to parse for a specific value in the data.Now if we call `/api/courses/2`, we will get the second item in the array.
+We use the `:` symbol in the URI to indicate that we looking to parse for a specific value in the data.
+Now if we call `/api/courses/2`, we will get the second item in the array.

-Here is a more detailed example, this time with more than one parameter
+Here is a more detailed example (with a more complex dummy dataset), this time with more than one parameter

 ````js
 app.get("/api/posts/:year/:month", (req, res) => {